O Presidente Negro: Harlem Renaissance

-A year before the letter described above, the newspaper A Manhã, on September 5, 1926, published a sensationalist report, according to Santana-Dezmann, indicating that the novel might not be published in the USA, showing that Lobato had only become aware of this possibility when he had finished his novel.
+A year before the letter described above, the newspaper A Manhã, on September 5, 1926, published a sensationalist report, according to Santana-Dezmann, indicating that the novel might not be published in the US, showing that Lobato had only become aware of this possibility when he had finished his novel.
 Also according to the researcher, A'Lelia Walker, in that context, would never allow the work to be published for the reasons mentioned earlier.
 In the same vein, the researcher says that "'They find it offensive to American dignity...'" was just an excuse by the editors not to admit the commercial motives that were at stake.
 Goldberg kept the text and, according to Santana-Dezmann, proposed publishing the book outside the US so that it could enter the country through the "back door" as a censored work.
 According to Chamy, there is no further information about Aubrey Stuart's translation or his whereabouts.

 In a letter to Gastão Cruls dated December 10, 1927, Lobato once again mentioned the Tupy Company and considered Cruls' book "Elza e Helena" to be worthy of being published by Tupy.
 In the same letter, Lobato once again mentions The Black President and the possibility of profit due to a scandal, saying that it had been turned down by "five conservative publishers and friends of well-behaved works'", and that one editor had not only been excited by the work, but wanted him to increase the tone, and Lobato was even considering a chapter on the "war which resulted in the conquest by the United States of Mexico and all this Spanish infection of Central America".
 His publisher was betting on a police ban and that the book would enter the country through England.
 According to researcher Santana-Dezmann, Lobato didn't go ahead with this plan and gave up on setting up his publishing house, as he realized that he would never be able to do anything without A'Lelia's support.